AIBC

 Corporation

-There are relatively complex requirements for architectural corporations beyond the regulatory requirements of the AIBC.
-You are therefore advised to obtain adequate legal and financial advice to assist you in setting up a corporation.
-Although non-architects, in addition to professional engineers or corporations, may own voting shares in an architectural corporation, control must remain with the registered architects.
-See Section 26 of the Architects Act for further information.
+There are relatively complex requirements for Architectural Corporations beyond the regulatory requirements of the AIBC.
+Applicants are therefore advised to obtain adequate legal and financial advice to assist them in setting up a corporation.

-Inactive firms are firms approved by the AIBC for which no Certificate of Practice is issued.
-Inactive firms (corporations) do not have the right to practise architecture, although the architect owner is entitled to practise architecture through a different firm/Certificate of Practice provided they are in good standing.
-Inactive firms are usually set up as personal corporations that hold shares in other, active architectural firms.
-They may also be previously active architectural corporations in the process of dissolution and will usually remain inactive for approximately a year to wind down any legal obligations.
+Inactive Architectural Firms are Firms registered with the AIBC for which no Certificate of Practice is issued.
+They may be structured as Sole Proprietorships, partnerships, or corporations and do not have the right to practise architecture, although the Architect owner is entitled to practise architecture through a different Certificate of Practice holder.
+Inactive Architectural Firms are usually set up to hold shares in other active Architectural Firms.
+They may also be previously Architectural Firms practising architecture and now in the process of dissolution and will usually remain inactive for approximately a year to wind down any legal obligations.

 AIBC Contact